Washburn County, WI Itinerary: A Weekend on the Water

 Head up to Long Lake, Walleye Capital of Wisconsin, to rent a pontoon from Long Lake Bait & Tackle and take a leisurely cruise around the lake.
 This 19 mile long gem of a lake is the perfect spot to do some sightseeing; pay special attention to all of the amazing boat houses.
 Courtesy docks are available at several of the restaurants along the lake so you can enjoy homemade pizza, a juicy burger or even a good old-fashioned fish fry.

-Head up to Trego where you’ll find the Namekagon River Visitor Center.
+Venture to Trego where you’ll find the Namekagon River Visitor Center.
 Washburn County is home to the Namekagon River: Wisconsin’s Moving National Park and it is by far one of the best rivers to float or paddle in Northwest Wisconsin.
-Outfitters include Jack’s in Trego, Flatwaters in Earl and Camp Namekagon in Springbrook.
+Outfitters include Jack’s in Trego, Flatwaters in Earl, Journey's at Heartwood and Camp Namekagon in Springbrook.

 Start your day off right with a hearty breakfast!
-If you’re looking for a buffet, head over to McKenzie Landing or Nick’s Family Restaurant.
+If you’re looking for an all day breakfast option, check out Nick’s Family Restaurant.
 For some unique breakfast options, stop into The Roost of Sarona or The Birchwood Cafe where you’ll find “Almost” world famous hashbrowns.

 It’s time to cast a line.
-If you’re a sports fisherman, be sure to book a guided trip with Jim Stroede.
+If you’re a sports fisherman, be sure to book a guided trip with Jim Stroede, Kyle Tyree: The Wisconsin Fisherman, or Wild Country Outfitters.
 If you’re looking for a great family excursion, give Rick a call at AAA Sport Shop and head out on the Gill Getter Fishing Trip where Rick will fry up your catch, along with some other tasty treats, right on the pontoon!

 Spend the afternoon in beautiful Shell Lake.
 With a 2,600 acre lake right downtown, it’s the perfect spot to spend some time.
 Enjoy the sandy beach with the kiddos, rent a stand-up paddleboard from Matt’s Rentals or just soak up the sun as you stroll around the beach and quaint downtown.